 The Diffy family — Barbara, Lloyd, Phil, and Pim — are your average 22nd century family.
 Which is a lot like your normal Nuclear Family, except with aliens.
 During their vacation through time, their time machine breaks down in the present day.
 The family must rough it out in the 21st century while trying to get back home — all the while not telling anyone that they're from the future.
 (Well, anyone except Keely Teslow, Phil's 21st century love interest.)This is a Disney Channel show, which of course means one of the girls sings for the Disney Records label.
-(In this case, Alyson Michalka, who plays Keely, teams with her younger sister A.J. to form the pop group Aly & AJ (Now known as 78violet.)This is the last Disney Channel Original Series to date not to be produced by It's A Laugh Productions, which almost certainly explains why it was Screwed by the Network (in the form of premature cancellation - it didn't even make 65 episodes) in favor of all the other shows that were.
-It lasted from June, 2004 to August, 2006.
+(In this case, Alyson Michalka, who plays Keely, teams with her younger sister A.J. to form the pop group Aly & AJ (Now known as 78violet.)This is the last Disney Channel Original Series to date not to be produced by It's A Laugh Productions, which almost certainly explains why it was cancelled after a mere 43 episodes, in favor of all the other shows that were.
+It lasted from 2004 to 2006.

 The Alternet: Phil introduces Keely to the Giggle, "the thing, that replaced the thing, that replaced the thing that killed the Internet in a pay-per-view battle royal" in the future Phil hails from.
 It's a helmet with a screen on it that contains all of mankind's knowledge up to 2121 and constantly updates itself when information changes.

 Artistic License – Physics: In "Good Phil Hunting", Pim can (apparently without the use of any gadgets) build up enough of a static charge to go all Emperor Palpatine on anyone who touches her.
 Pim being Pim, she ends up using it to get revenge on Candida.